oVirt/ovirt-site/source/feature/ui.html.md

 14. Change `BackupCheckPeriodInHours` to a value other than "-1", restart engine / reload configuration (if this configuration value is re-loadable)
 15. Perform a files backup using the 'engine-backup' tool
 16. Log into web-admin
-17. **Expected Results 5**: The "Configure" dialog should be automatically displayed with information about the recent files backup as well as the missing db backup.
+17. **Expected Results 5**: The "Configure" dialog should be automatically displayed with information about the recent files backup as well as the missing engine data-base backup.
-18. Perform a db backup using the 'engine-backup' tool
+18. Perform a engine data-base backup using the 'engine-backup' tool
 19. Close/re-open the "Configure" dialog -> "Backup Status" section
-20. **Expected Results 6**: Dialog should display information about the recent files backup as well as the recent db backup.
+20. **Expected Results 6**: Dialog should display information about the recent files backup as well as the recent engine data-base backup.
 21. Close web-admin
 22. Ensure that the existing backups are not up-to-date (by waiting for `BackupAlertPeriodInDays` days or manipulating the backup dates somehow in the db, etc. )
 23. Log into web-admin